Pillow Snob Reviews

 Also consider multi-chamber or orthopedic style pillows.

-Side sleepers need a higher loft and firmer support to keep the neck aligned.
+In my opinion, side sleepers need a higher loft and firmer support to keep the neck aligned.
 Latex, buckwheat, and densely packed down alternative are all strong choices.
 Avoid overly soft fills that compress too much under the weight of your head.
 Also, consider multi-chamber and orthopedic pillow styles.

-Stomach sleepers need a low-loft, soft fill that doesn’t strain the neck.
+I believe, stomach sleepers need a low-loft, soft fill that doesn’t strain the neck.
 Soft down alternative or a loosely filled down pillow tends to work best here.
 Firm fills like buckwheat or latex are generally a poor match.
 The ideal is to have a multi-chamber style pillow that keeps the fill in place.
 Avoid single chamber pillows that allow the filling to shift.

-This is tricky because different fill types break down at different rates but more importantly different fill types are harder to clean.
+In my experience, this is tricky because different fill types break down at different rates but more importantly different fill types are harder to clean.
 And the last thing you want is to sleep on a germy mess:

 Down & down alternative: 1–2 year breakdown.
 Very easy to clean (machine washable).